-Backlog is an operational measure representing future unearned revenue amounts believed to be firm that are to be earned under our existing agreements, but it does not represent the total contract award if a firm purchase order or task order has not yet been issued under the contract, and are not included in deferred revenue on our balance sheets.
+Backlog is an operational measure representing future unearned revenue amounts believed to be firm that are to be earned under our existing agreements, but it does not represent the total contract award if a firm commitment, purchase order or task order has not yet been issued under the contract, and are not included in deferred revenue on our balance sheets.
 Backlog includes new bookings but does not include announced orders for which definitive contracts have not been executed.
 We typically expect to recognize revenue in the range of approximately two-thirds to three-quarters of our backlog as of the end of a fiscal year in the subsequent fiscal year.
 We believe backlog is a useful metric for investors, given its relevance to total orders, although there can be no assurances we will recognize revenue from bookings or backlog timely.

-The Company added approximately \$53.1 million of new bookings, or potential revenue under binding agreements, during the first quarter of Fiscal 2024.
-The Company's total ending backlog increased 14% to approximately \$123.8 million as of June 30, 2023, as compared to approximately \$108.9 million as of June 30, 2022.
+The Company added approximately \$43.8 million of new bookings, or potential revenue under binding agreements, during the second quarter of fiscal 2024.
+The Company's total ending backlog increased 10.9% to approximately \$124.0 million as of September 30, 2023, as compared to approximately \$111.8 million as of September 30, 2022.
+Our backlog as of September 30, 2023 set an all-time record for the Company.